and welcome to a new episode of the Epic YDG Grammar course.

 - He buys herself a book.

 And I think that’s it for to… what?.. oh THAT… oh that’s not a mistake.
 Her pronouns are he and her.

 Anyway, so this was a run through reflexive in German.
 We didn’t tackle ALL there is to say but I hope you got an impression of what’s going on and what the terminology is.

-English can use a lot of its verbs in a reflexive way, but often prefers to just don’t say an object altogether.
+English can use a lot of its verbs in a reflexive way, but often prefers to just not use an object altogether.
 And English has only a handful of verbs that don’t work outside a reflexive context.

-I hope you liked it and see you next time… oh I soo need to clean up.
+I hope you liked it and we’ll see each other next time :)